 Pursuant to Section 2256 of the Texas Government Code, otherwise known as the Texas Public Funds Investment Act (TPFIA), the City is required to review its investment policy on an annual basis and recommend any changes to such.
-In addition, Section 11.0 requires that changes be presented to an LRC prior to moving forward to the full Council.
-Staff presented no changes to the Finance and Audit Oversight Committee on October 14, 2013, and offered the policy for review again at the Finance and Audit Oversight Committee meeting on April 28, 2014.
-No changes were requested.
+In addition, Section 11.0 requires that changes be presented to an LRC prior to moving forward to the full council.
+Staff presented changes to the Financial and Audit Oversight Committee on October 27, 2014.